 In the age of streaming, there’s a lot of complications around how to make things work the way you’d like them to – in particular, how you can just enjoy a movie on the couch with the family without going through too much hassle with Netflix, your device, your TV and your remote.

 Thankfully Fetch and Telstra TV are here to alleviate your pain, by streamlining some of the issues you might be encountering.
-These DVD-player-like boxes function as personal video recorders that also give you the option of connecting your online streaming services – and you can pick them up easily on plans offered by several major internet providers.
+These DVD-player-like boxes function as smart TV channel devices that give you the option of pausing, fast-forwarding and rewinding live content, along with connecting your online streaming services.
+You can pick them up easily on plans offered by several major internet providers.

 In this article, we’ll be breaking down which streaming box is the best for you, and which plans you should consider if you’re ready to sign up.